jeremtrue/ComputerProgramming/README.md

 # ComputerProgramming

-my final is in the computer programming gproject folder
+my final is in the computer programming project folder